The Nativity Season

 By the end of this Lesson, learners should be able to:

-• Compare and Contrast the acts of getting vs. giving
+• Compare and contrast the acts of getting/giving.

-• Retell the generous acts of St. Nicholas
+• Retell some generous acts of St. Nicholas

 • List ways we can imitate St. Nicholas and his acts of charity